mjpritchard/test-decap-help/content/docs/uncategorized/requesting-resources.md

 ---
 aliases: /article/5022-requesting-resources
-categories:
-- Uncategorized
-collection: jasmin-documentation
-date: 2023-01-25 10:32:05
 description: Requesting resources
 slug: requesting-resources
 tags:
 - projects
 - portal
-- group workspace
-- tenancy
-- tenancies
-- resources
-- compute
+- quota
-- cloud
+- requirement
 title: Requesting resources
 ---

 This article explains:

-  * How projects and resources are managed
+- How projects and resources are managed
-  * How to access the JASMIN projects portal
+- How to access the JASMIN projects portal
-  * How to create a project to record resource requirements (for a new project)
+- How to create a project to record resource requirements (for a new project)
-  * How to join an existing project, by invitation from another user
+- How to join an existing project, by invitation from another user
-  * How to invite another user
+- How to invite another user
-  * How to request additional resources for an existing project
+- How to request additional resources for an existing project

 ## How projects and resources are managed